linlinliu03/StackFull/README.md

 * Ask Questions
   * Users can ask any coding related question and get feedback from the community.
-  * Question could be created by providing a summary title and detail body including text and code.
+  * Question could be created by providing a summary title and detailed body including optional text or code.
 * Answer Questions
   * Users can read or search all open questions to provide good answers to help others.
 * Search for Questions
   * Users have access to search question by typing keywords in the search bar without having to create an account.
   * Search result is based on either the question title or question body including the keywords.
-Searching is also case         insensitive and the results are the same for both lower case and upper case of the keywords.
+Searching is also case         insensitive, and the results will be the same for both lower-case and upper-case keywords.
+* Upvote Answer
+  * Users can upvote an answer if they realy like that solution but they can only upvote the same answer once.
+* Downvote Answer
+  * Users can downvote an answer if they think the solution is wrong or not working but they can only downvote the same         answer once.